 Meniscus tears are one of the most common causes of knee pain in active adults and aging athletes alike.
-If you’ve been told you have a “degenerative meniscus tear,” you may have also heard that surgery isn’t always the best option—and that’s increasingly supported by medical research, with outcomes after arthroscopic partial meniscectomy shown to be no better than those after a sham surgical procedure (Sihvonen et al, 2013).
+If you’ve been told you have a “degenerative meniscus tear,” you may have also heard that surgery isn’t always the best option.
+The medical research has increasingly shown that outcomes after arthroscopic partial meniscectomy are no better than those after a sham surgical procedure (Sihvonen et al, 2013).
+Learn more about meniscus tears here.

 In recent years, intra-meniscal biologic injections, particularly platelet-rich plasma (PRP), have emerged as a promising non-surgical treatment aimed at reducing pain, improving function, and potentially delaying or avoiding surgery.
 A 2024 systematic review published in the Journal of Orthopaedics provides the most comprehensive summary to date of how PRP performs for degenerative meniscus tears (Elphingstone et al, 2024).